309.2 Newborn Eligibility

 The Children’s Health Insurance Program Reauthorization Act (CHIPRA), effective April 1, 2009, included newborn eligibility provisions that the state’s MA and CHIP programs must follow.
 Newborn eligibility policies are as follows:

-NOTE: An adopted newborn, born to a birth mother on MA or CHIP is eligible for the automatic one year MA or CHIP eligibility.
+NOTE: An adopted newborn, born to a birth parent on MA is eligible for the automatic one year MA or CHIP eligibility.

 55 Pa.
 Code 141.71(c)